-There is no denying that nature bestows inborn abilities and personality traits upon us.
-Our life events, how we are nurtured, mould these genetic tendencies as we learn and mature from infants to children and then onto adulthood.
+There is no denying that nature bestows individual abilities and personality traits upon us.
+Our life events, including how we are nurtured and parented, mould these genetic tendencies into actual skills and behaviours.

-As parents we have already done our part on the nature side, creating a human being from the genetic mixmaster, fingers crossed that they do not inherit too many off our less desirable personality traits!
+As parents we have already done our part on the biological or ‘nature’ side of the equation – creating a human being – with fingers crossed that our children do not inherit too many off our less desirable personality traits!

-For a child to develop to his or her full potential they require opportunities to play with all types of toys and resources, interact with all types of people, experience a matinee at the ballet and spectating at a game of football.
+For a child to develop to his or her full potential s/he require opportunities to play with all types of toys, books and resources, interact with people of different ages, races and socioeconomic status’, and experience all manner of experiences – from a matinee at the ballet to watching a game of football from the grandstand.
+The greater the individual child’s range of experiences, the more rounded an individual will likely become.

 The dramatic play home corner for cooking and shopping play,